 What's noticeably absent on dives with oceanic whitetip sharks is sand — quite literally, the bottom has dropped out.
 Divers are in open ocean, typically underwater, at depths of about 70 feet and near a 3,000-foot drop-off.
 With no ground beneath their fins, this complicates the action.

 Divers must be alert to 360 degrees of what surrounds them.
 This shark demands power and presence.
 They must stare it in the eye and lean into each encounter, demonstrating dominance.
 A lack of fear.

 Martinez says there are a lot of rules involved in diving with oceanic whitetips.
 "We watch them very closely," he says.

 Pro tip: Don't make noise

 The only risk in snorkeling with whale sharks is making noises friends will imitate later.
-Just remember that the fish may be big – up to 13m long – but it's nothing more than a plankton muncher.
+Just remember that the fish may be big — up to 42 feet long — but it's nothing more than a plankton muncher.
 Screaming into a snorkel spooks the sharks.